 10 Most Common Transmission Problems

-If your vehicle’s transmission is not responding as it should, it could be a sign of worn clutches.
-The clutch consists of friction plates and steel plates.
-The plates eventually wear down, so the proper pressure cannot be placed on the planetary gears, which determine which gear you are in.
-If the transmission fluid level is correct and the transmission is slipping, you most likely need to replace the clutch kit.
-When a transmission slips, the engine revs up, but the vehicle doesn’t move in accordance with it.
+If you notice that your vehicle’s transmission is not responding as it should, it could be a sign of worn clutches.
+The clutch is made up of friction plates and steel plates, which can wear down over time, causing improper pressure on the planetary gears that determine the gear you are in.
+If the transmission fluid level is okay, but the transmission is slipping, it’s likely that you need to replace the clutch kit.
+When a transmission slips, the engine will rev up, but the vehicle will not respond accordingly.

 If the transmission whines or clunks, have it looked at sooner rather than later.
 The problem could be in the torque converter or the “hard parts,” or planetary gears.
 Torque converters can be replaced, but if the hard parts are damaged, it’s time for a new transmission.

-If the clutch disk does not disengage from the flywheel when you press the clutch pedal is pressed, it’s likely that there is too much slack in the clutch pedal.
-This causes the linkage to not pull the clutch disk away from the flywheel.
-If this happens, the clutch is still spinning and you won’t be able to change gears.
-This is one of the least expensive repairs that you can get on a transmission.
+If you find that the clutch disk does not disengage from the flywheel when the clutch pedal is pressed, it’s likely that there is too much slack in the clutch pedal.
+This can cause the linkage to fail to pull the clutch disk away from the flywheel.
+This condition prevents the clutch from disengaging and makes it impossible to change gears.
+Fortunately, this is one of the least expensive repairs that can be made on a transmission.
 However, to avoid this kind of problem, it’s important to check the clutch pedal for proper adjustment and get the transmission checked during routine maintenance visits.

-If you press the clutch pedal and nothing happens or the clutch pedal feels really loose, this could be a problem with the slave cylinder.
-Manual clutches use a master cylinder, which is where you add transmission fluid.
-If a master cylinder leaks and you don’t catch it, you could damage the slave cylinder or the transmission itself.
-The slave cylinder disengages the clutch when you press the clutch pedal in.
-The pressure that it uses comes from the master cylinder.
-A failing slave cylinder could also show up as problems shifting the vehicle into and out of gear.
+If you press the clutch pedal and it seems unresponsive or feels excessively loose, it may be an indication of a problem with the slave cylinder.
+Manual transmissions use a master cylinder, which is where transmission fluid is added.
+If a master cylinder leaks and goes unchecked, it can cause damage to the slave cylinder or the transmission itself.
+The slave cylinder is responsible for disengaging the clutch when the clutch pedal is pressed.
+The pressure it uses is provided by the master cylinder.
+A failing slave cylinder can also manifest as difficulty shifting the vehicle into and out of gear (see problem number six).

 How to Prevent Transmission Problems